 Resident companies in Taiwan are taxed on their worldwide income as follows:

 |Up to 120,000

 A non-resident company is taxed on income derived from Taiwan sources.
 A non-resident company with a fixed place of business (FPOB) or business agent in Taiwan is taxed similarly to a resident company (i.e. subject to filing of an annual CIT return based on the same CIT rate provided above).
 A non-resident company having no FPOB or business agent in Taiwan is subject to withholding tax (WHT) at source on its Taiwan-sourced income.
 WHT rates on dividends, interest, and royalties may be reduced if the recipient is a tax resident of a tax treaty country and the relevant treaty provides for a reduced rate.
 See the Withholding taxes section for more information.

 A qualifying enterprise having its head office in Taiwan engaged in maritime transportation may elect to be taxed under the tonnage tax system, where a lump sum tax is calculated on the net tonnage of their fleet.
 Once the application is approved, the enterprise must remain under the tonnage tax system and cannot switch to the regular tax system at its discretion for ten consecutive years.
 Furthermore, loss carryforwards and tax incentives are not eligible under the tonnage tax system.

 Profit retention tax

-An additional 10% profit retention tax is imposed on any current earnings of a corporation that remain undistributed by the end of the following year.
+An additional profit retention tax is imposed on any current earnings of a corporation that remain undistributed by the end of the following year.
+With effect from 1 January 2018, profit retention tax is 5%.
 Taiwan branches of foreign companies are not subject to profit retention tax.